sssheina/React_app_English/README.md

 <br>

 ## Brief overview video:
->For a brief explanation about the landing page for stylist Clara Ting, you can watch the following video.
+>For a brief you can watch the following video:
 <br>